Things to Do in DC — Visit the Washington Monument

 Parking at the Washington Monument

-There is free on-street parking on Madison and Jefferson Drives.
+There is metered on-street parking on Madison and Jefferson Drives.
 However, there are only limited spots available.
 Some parking is available on 14th Street and also on Constitution Avenues.
 Be aware that during rush hour (4:00 – 6:30 PM), parking is not permitted.
 US Park Police aggressively ticket during those times.
-Slightly farther away is a free parking lot next to the Tidal Basin.
+Slightly farther away is a metered parking lot next to the Tidal Basin.
 First come first serve.
 Your best bet might be to park in a downtown parking garage and take a pedicab tour of the monuments with Nonpartisan Pedicab.
 We can pick you up at any downtown location for free.
 You can see all the monuments in about two hours and get dropped off back at your car or anywhere else you like.
 This tour is really one of the best things to do in DC.

 The Washington Monument during the Cherry Blossom Festival